Skip to content

 tf-analyze for VS Code

 Terraform security & stack analysis — directly in your editor.
-Inline findings, one-click Quick Fixes, and an interactive attack-graph view.
+Real-time inline findings, one-click bulk remediation, attack graph, compliance reports, and more — all from a single self-contained extension.

 License: Apache 2.0 VS Code Terraform